 Finding Our Funding

-PrairieCare Child & Family Fund, which launched in March of 2016, has awarded $180,000 in grant funding to SEVEN Minnesota school districts to support mental health education and training to those who support or provide educational services to youth.
+PrairieCare Child & Family Fund, which launched in March of 2016, has awarded $360,000 to a total of seventeen school districts across the state of MN to support mental health education and training to those who support or provide educational services to youth.

 Once we identified our area of focus, we dove into the research.
 Our team utilized the Minnesota Student Survey.

 This voluntary survey asks students about their activities, opinions, behaviors and experiences.
 Students respond to questions on school climate, bullying, out-of-school activities, health and nutrition, emotional and mental health, relationships, substance use and more.
 Questions about sexual behaviors are asked only of ninth- and 11th-grade students.
 All responses are anonymous.

 Here are some of the data, highlighted by our team, from the 2016 MN Student Survey results.